RMednis/Stundas-Scraper-New/README.md

 # Stundas Scraper

-Scrapes lesson data and times from the [OVT Edupage](https://ogrestehnikums.edupage.org) based timetables, creates a JSON REST API for use with other frontend apps.
+Scrapes lesson data and times from the [OVT Edupage](https://ogrestehnikums.edupage.org) based timetables, exports this to a MongoDB server.

 ## About
+Stundas Scraper is a web scraper, that automatically pulls data from OVT's Edupage based time tables, sorts them, and converts them into easily usable objects, that are used for a multitude of tasks.

-This project is based with the specific formatting of the OVT timetables in mind. `Scraper.py` should work with most timetable formats, but `Sorter.py` has hard coded values, that are only meant for OVT's formatting.
+This project is based with the specific formatting of the OVT timetables in mind. `Scraper.py` should work with most timetable formats, but `Sorter.py` has hard coded values, that are only meant for OVT's specific timetable formatting.

-Some additional points:
+#### Some additional points:

 - All lessons are split into 45 minute segments.
 This is done to make all lessons standard, this also counts on the fact that no lesson is shorter than 45 minutes.
-- The generated api does not take into account breaks.
-These have to be done in the frontend parts, since they change.
+- The exported data does not calculate or approximate breaks between 45 minute lessons.
+This should be done on the front-end apps.
+- The scripts can both - export to a MongoDB database server, or generate a static JSON output file, this can be set in the configuration file generated on first start.

 ## Getting Started